-We've been asked why we choose to chunk our data and wouldn't it be more efficient to store the entire index in a regular Web 2.0 database.
-The answer to this is more complicated than it might seem, therefore a short explanation is in order.
+We've been asked why we choose to chunk our data and whether it wouldn't be more efficient to store the entire index in a regular Web 2.0 database.
+The answer to this is more complicated than it might seem, therefore, a short explanation is in order.

 The TrueBlocks system, and in particular chifra, is primarily a command line tool.
-While it does support a API server that matches all of the command line options through the API, it's first and most important use case is as a command line tool to aide in data science.
-It is also designed, from first principals to be run locally-on the end user's machine.
+While it does support an API server that matches all of the command line options, its first and most important use case is as a command line tool to aid in data science.

+It is also designed, from its first principles, to run locally-that is, on the end user's machine.
 It is possible to run very specific performance enhancements on an application if one is building a purely local application.
 Choices one might never make for a web server application.

-An perfect example of this is opening and reading local binary files directly.
+A perfect example of this is opening and reading local binary files directly.
 In any web 2.0 web server environment, one would never read local binary files with each invocation, and, in fact, in our server version, we have plans to avoid exactly this situation.
-When one is running on a command line against local files, however, the performance bottle neck becomes open large files.
+When one is running on a command line against local files, however, the performance bottleneck becomes opening large files.
 In the web server environment, this cost is amortized over every request.
-In the local command line environment this cost applies to every invocation.
+In the local command line environment, this cost applies to every invocation.

-Additional to the above another very important consideration is that we wanted to create and "naturally sharded and easily shared index."
-Breaking the index into chunks, inserting those chunks into IPFS, storing references to those IPFS files in a Manifest, makes this possible.
-As each end user expresses interest in different parts of the index through their own natural interest, the chunked Unchained Index is capable of delivering only those portions of the index the end user needs.
-And, once downloaded to the end user's machine-where the speed of local data become appearance-the end user can be "enlisted" in sharing the data through pinning by default.
+Additional to the above, another important consideration is that we wanted to create a "naturally sharded and easily shared index."
+Breaking the index into chunks, inserting those chunks into IPFS, and storing references to those IPFS files in a Manifest, makes this possible.
+As each end user expresses interest in different parts of the index through their own usage, the chunked Unchained Index is capable of delivering only those portions of the index the end user needs.
+And, once downloaded to the end user's machine-where the speed of local data becomes apparent-the end user can be "enlisted" in sharing the data through pinning by default.

-For this any many other more subtle reasons we create the index in a chunked manner.
+For this and many other more subtle reasons, we create the index in a chunked manner.